Submarine communications cable: British dominance of early cable

 From the 1850s until 1911, British submarine cable systems dominated the most important market, the North Atlantic Ocean.
-The British had both supply side and demand side advantages.
-In terms of supply, Britain had entrepreneurs willing to put forth enormous amounts of capital necessary to build, lay and maintain these cables.
+The British had both supply-side and demand-side advantages.
+In terms of supply, Britain had entrepreneurs willing to put forth enormous amounts of capital necessary to build, lay, and maintain these cables.
 In terms of demand, Britain's vast colonial empire led to business for the cable companies from news agencies, trading and shipping companies, and the British government.
-Many of Britain's colonies had significant populations of European settlers, making news about them of interest to the general public in the home country.
+Many of Britain's colonies had significant populations of European settlers, making their news of interest to the general public in the home country.

-British officials believed that depending on telegraph lines that passed through non-British territory posed a security risk, as lines could be cut and messages could be interrupted during wartime.
-They sought the creation of a worldwide network within the empire, which became known as the All Red Line, and conversely prepared strategies to quickly interrupt enemy communications.
-Britain's very first action after declaring war on Germany in World War I was to have the cable ship Alert (not the CS Telconia as frequently reported) cut the five cables linking Germany with France, Spain and the Azores, and through them, North America.
+British officials believed that dependence on telegraph lines passing through non-British territory posed a security risk, as lines could be cut and messages interrupted during wartime.
+They sought the creation of a worldwide network within the empire, which became known as the All Red Line, and conversely prepared strategies for quickly interrupting enemy communications.
+Britain's very first action after declaring war on Germany in World War I was to have the cable ship Alert (not the CS Telconia as frequently reported) cut the five cables linking Germany with France, Spain, and the Azores, and through them, North America.
 Thereafter, the only way Germany could communicate was by wireless, and that meant that Room 40 could listen in.

-The submarine cables were an economic benefit to trading companies, because owners of ships could communicate with captains when they reached their destination and give directions as to where to go next to pick up cargo based on reported pricing and supply information.
+The submarine cables were an economic benefit to trading companies because owners of ships could communicate with captains upon reaching their destinations and give directions as to where to pick up cargo next based on reported pricing and supply information.
 The British government had obvious uses for the cables in maintaining administrative communications with governors throughout its empire, as well as in engaging other nations diplomatically and communicating with its military units in wartime.
-The geographic location of British territory was also an advantage as it included both Ireland on the east side of the Atlantic Ocean and Newfoundland in North America on the west side, making for the shortest route across the ocean, which reduced costs significantly.
+The geographic location of British territory was also an advantage, as it included both Ireland on the east side of the Atlantic Ocean and Newfoundland in North America on the west side, making for the shortest route across the ocean and reducing costs significantly.

 A few facts put this dominance of the industry in perspective.
-In 1896, there were 30 cable-laying ships in the world, 24 of which were owned by British companies.
-In 1892, British companies owned and operated two-thirds of the world's cables and by 1923, their share was still 42.7 percent.
+In 1896 there were 30 cable-laying ships in the world, 24 of which were owned by British companies.
+In 1892 British companies owned and operated two-thirds of the world's cables, and by 1923 their share was still 42.7 percent.
 During World War I, Britain's telegraph communications were almost completely uninterrupted, while it was able to quickly cut Germany's cables worldwide.